 Leadership plays a key role within timetabled lessons as well as in extracurricular time both within our Windsor Academy Trust and local primary schools.
 Students have access to leadership camps, ambassador training and have also officiated at the Level 3 School Games on many occasions.
 Within our sixth form we are able to offer the HSLA award which makes us one of few sixth forms who are able to offer such a prestigious and well recognised qualification.

 There are a wide variety of PE clubs and teams to which members of staff outside the PE department also contribute.
 On average there are nearly 300 extra-curricular clubs per term, offered as breakfast clubs, lunchtime practices and after school practices and fixtures.
 The school compete in a high number of local, regional and national competitions in a range of sports.
 We also frequently run a range of sports trips to top class sporting events such as Premier League matches, international netball, Aviva Premiership Rugby, world class badminton and Wimbledon!
-This is in addition to the annual European football trip which has visited Holland on a number of occasions and is set to visit Real Madrid this summer.
+This is in addition to the annual European football trip which has visited Holland on a number of occasions and visited Real Madrid in 2018.

 This is in addition to our extensive Sporting House programme which runs competitive sporting activities across the entire range of students at Windsor and include an Athletics day in the summer, where we have been lucky enough to have the 2012 Olympic torch present and in 2013 Olympic runner Daniel Caines was able to attend and present trophies to our young athletes.
 In addition to the Windsor athletics day there is also an Annual WAT Games which sees students from across the primary and secondary schools in the trust all come together in a celebration of sport.
 We are proud to say that, in addition to having our experienced and talented school staff run these additional clubs, students have also had the opportunity to be coached by and work with international hockey players and enjoy a coaching masterclass to help them improve further.